jinyuan-jia/jinyuan-jia.github.io/_pages/cv.md

   * USENIX Security Symposium (SEC), 2019
   * ACM Conference on Computer and Communications Security (CCS), 2018, 2019, 2020
   * International Conference on Database Systems for Advanced Applications (DASFAA), 2018, 2019, 2020
+  * ACM ASIA Conference on Computer and Communications Security (ASIACCS), 2018, 2019